danielemalitesta/danielemalitesta.github.io/_pages/reviews.md

 ---
 {% include base_path %}

-This is a non-exhaustive list of the conferences/journals I've been invited to serve as reviewer in my research career so far.
+This is a non-exhaustive list of the conferences/journals I've been invited to serve as a reviewer in my research career so far.

 ---
 # Conferences